Smoking Cessation Aids

 Cognitive behavioral approaches involve teaching the patient to reduce and cope better with the negative mood or cravings associated with withdrawal, change habits associated with smoking and improve their motivation to quit.
 This intervention can be done through individual or group counseling.
 Studies have found a strong positive correlation between the total minutes of counseling and successful quitting.

 Programs using supervised exercise programs have shown some benefit to quitting success, particularly in women.
 Further research is needed to further define its role in smoking cessation programs.
-Quit programs and contests run in the community or workplace have been shown to increase the number of people attempting to quit, but this has not necessarily led to increased quit rates.
+Quit programs and contests run in the community or workplace have been shown to increase the number of people attempting to quit, but this has not necessarily led to increased quit rates long term.

 Hypnotherapy has been promoted as an effective aid to smoking cessation.
 It is proposed to work by either lessening the desire to smoke, improve the will to quit and/or help the person concentrate on a quit program.
 Clinical trials have not yet shown an advantage of hypnosis for smoking cessation, but may be effective for some individuals.
 Further studies are needed to better define its role.